chauff/cse1500-web-transcripts/Lecture-2.md

 Electron itself uses [Node.js](https://nodejs.org/en/), the server-side JavaScript runtime we cover in a later lecture together with [Chromium](https://www.chromium.org/), an open-source web runtime (i.e. browser).

 The major benefit of Electron should be clear: instead of writing three separate desktop variants (one for each operating system) you only have to write and maintain one.
 New features are integrated in one application instead of three, which reduces feature delivery time.
-For these reasons, many well-known applications today are built on Electron, including [Visual Studio Code](https://code.visualstudio.com/) (the IDE we recommend you use), the Slack app, [Atom](https://atom.io/) and [many, many more](https://electronjs.org/apps).
+For these reasons, many well-known applications today are built on Electron, including [Visual Studio Code](https://code.visualstudio.com/) (the IDE we recommend you to use and also has [emmet](https://code.visualstudio.com/docs/editor/emmet) built-in), the [Slack](https://slack.com) app, [Atom](https://atom.io/) and [many, many more](https://electronjs.org/apps).

 If you ever wanted to know how *Windows 95* looks like, there is an [Electron app for that as well](https://github.com/felixrieseberg/windows95).
 It looks like this: